Drugs Affecting Heart Rate

 Luminous phenomenon (as retinal Ih channels are similar to cardiac If channels)

-These inhibit the Na+/K+ – ATPase, which increases intracellular Na+
+These inhibit the Na+/K+ – ATPase, which increases the intracellular Na+ concentration.

-– It reduces the concentration gradient for the NCX exchanger which removes Calcium
+It reduces the concentration gradient for the NCX exchanger which removes Ca2+ ions from the cell.

-– Leads to a build-up of Calcium in the cell, increasing force of contraction next time.
+This leads to a build-up of Ca2+ in the cell, increasing the force of muscle contraction next time.

 Side effects